Wonder Woman (Trey Songz song)

 "Wonder Woman" is a song by Trey Songz, released in February 2007 as the first single from the album Trey Day.
 The song was written by Trey Songz along with Danja, who also produced the single.

-A remix was made with female Dipset member Jha Jha and rapper Big Kuntry King.
+A remix was made with The Diplomats female member Jha Jha and rapper Big Kuntry King.

 Music video

 The music video debuted on BET's Access Granted on April 4, 2007.
-It was directed by Little X, and features Fershgenet Melaku a.k.a.
-LoLa Monroe and Drake who makes a cameo appearance.
+It was directed by Little X, and features LoLa Monroe and Drake who makes a cameo appearance.